bring/hedwig/src/shared/components/help-tip/Help-tip.md

 # Design guidelines

-> Help tip shows a text when hovering or clicking the help-icon
+> Help tip shows a text when hovering or clicking the help-icon.